Picard4/SOEN-321-Project/README.md

 ### Important Notes

 - Please make sure all dependencies, including `pandas`, `NumPy`, `sklearn`, `matplotlib`, and `tensorflow` are installed.
 Check out `requirement.txt` for installation instructions.
-- If you encounter issues with dependency installation, ensure you are using **Python 3.12** or higher
+- If you encounter issues with dependency installation, ensure you are using **Python 3.12**, but not higher ones.